 Payment history looks at your past bill payments.
 Did you pay all your bills on time?
 How many times have you had a late payment?
 Amount owed is the amount of debt you currently have.
 Lenders like to see a low credit utilization (the amount of credit you are using compared to how much you have).

 Length of credit history is pretty straightforward.
 That takes a look at how long you have had a credit card account.
 Credit mix considers the different types of debt that you have.
 Do you have student loan debt or credit card debt?
 New credit takes a look at any new accounts you have opened recently or any new debts you have taken on.

 FICO® credit scores are broken down into various categories to understand how good or bad your credit score is:

 Exceptional: 800-850 Very Good: 740-799 Good: 670-739 Fair: 580-669 Very Poor: 300-579

 Your credit score is not stagnant, meaning there are strategies you can employ to change your score.
 Paying off debt is one of the main ways to help improve your credit score.
 Also, paying your bills on time or taking on good debt (like a mortgage).

 Not sure what your credit score is?
 SoFi Relay offers credit score monitoring at no cost.
 You’ll be able to track your credit score and get weekly updates to stay on top of fluctuations.
 Plus, you’ll gain understanding of the key factors contributing to your credit score and learn about the influence you have on them.

-Learn more about how a SoFi Money® cash management account can help you spend, save, and earn cash back.
+Learn more about how the SoFi Checking and Savings® mobile banking app can help you spend, save, and earn cash back.